-Chloe is our Events and Communications Officer and EA to Janine and has been with us since 2013.
+Chloe is our Events and Communications Officer and EA to the CEO and has been with us since 2013.
 Chloe began her career in this sector with NACCHO as an admin officer.
-After the birth of her third child, she joined CATSINaM as an admin officer before transitioning to the Executive Services Manager and has now settled into the Events and Communications Officer, where Chloe's passions lie.
+After the birth of her third child, she joined CATSINaM as an admin officer before transitioning to the Executive Services Manager and has now settled into the Events and Communications Manager, where Chloe's passions lie.

 Chloe is a descendant of the Ngai Tahu iwi of the southern region of New Zealand - Te Waipounamu – the Greenstone Isle.

 Colleen is a local person and was born in Canberra on Ngunnawal country.
 Colleen commenced work as our Senior Policy Officer and started with CATSINaM in January 2014 and transitioned into Membership and Stakeholder Manager in July 2018.
 Colleen has a broad knowledge of health workforce issues.
 Prior to joining CATSINaM, Colleen worked in the Commonwealth Health Department, Health Workforce Division where she spent four year working in the areas of nursing, midwifery, Aboriginal and Torres Strait Islander health workforce and national registration and accreditation issues.